MikeLidbary/chatbot/README.md

-# Build an interactive WhatsApp/SMS chatbot that gives realtime currency exchange rates and conversion
+# Build a currency conversion SMS chatbot using Twilio Autopilot, CurrencyLayer API and  PHP

 ## Introduction